JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 ---

-In this blog post we will show you how to easily, efficiently, and robustly add differential equation (DiffEq) solvers to neural networks in Julia.
+In this blog post we will show you how to easily, efficiently, and robustly use differential equation (DiffEq) solvers with neural networks in Julia.

 ![Flux ODE Training Animation](https://user-images.githubusercontent.com/1814174/51399500-1f4dd080-1b14-11e9-8c9d-144f93b6eac2.gif)